sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/member_technical_policies.md

 2. SHOULD aim to achieve at least 99.9% (three nines) uptime for their Node (this amounts to about 1.4 minutes of downtime per day or 9 hours per year).
-3. SHOULD coordinate downtime with other Members in advance via a mechanism as determined from time to time by agreement between the DIBE TGB and any other relevant DIBE Governing Body.
+3. SHOULD coordinate downtime with other Members in advance via a mechanism as determined from time to time by agreement between the TGB and any other relevant DIBE Consortium Governing Body.

 ## Node Selection Algorithm
-1. The selection of active Validator Nodes at any point in time, at least on the DIBE SBU Network, MUST be governed by the Node Selection Algorithm as specified by the DIBE TGB.
+1. The selection of active Validator Nodes at any point in time, at least on the DIBE SBU Network, MUST be governed by the Node Selection Algorithm as specified by the TGB.
 2. Non-technical inputs or policy decisions implemented by the Node Selection Algorithm MUST be approved by the DIBE Consortium Board of Trustees.
-3. At any point in time, the Node Selection Algorithm MUST represent the TGB’s best efforts at designing an algorithm that applies the Core Principles of the DIBE Governance Framework.
+3. At any point in time, the Node Selection Algorithm MUST represent the TGB’s best efforts at designing an algorithm that applies the Core Principles of the DIBE Consortium Governance Framework.
 Recognizing the inherent tension and tradeoffs between some of the Core Principles, the design of this algorithm should give priority to balancing:
     1. The Decentralization by Design principles, in particular the principles of Diffuse Trust and High Availability.